 Most of us take gripping for granted.
 But when arthritis pain flares up, even something as simple as twisting a door handle can trigger excruciating pain.
 Clearly, such inflammation makes it almost impossible to live alone, so something must be done.

-There are a myriad of grip aids available specifically for arthritis sufferers.
+There is a myriad of grip aids available specifically for arthritis sufferers.
 There are attachments for light switches and keys.
 There are also multi-purpose household grips, for tasks as diverse as opening a pull tab to holding a coffee mug.

 Our society judges by appearances.
 Moreover, for mobility-impaired individuals, getting to work in the morning and getting home in the evening may be a herculean task.
 So, a virtual assistant position is a way for these individuals to use their minds without worrying about the limitations of their physical conditions.
 There is also a matchmaker market, as people who need part-time virtual assistants who are both qualified and reliable do not always know where to turn to find them.

-The AI revolution (Cortana, Siri, and friends) have expanded the opportunities for mobility-impaired individuals, because they are so easy to use and save so much time.
+The AI revolution (Cortana, Siri, and friends) have expanded the opportunities for mobility-impaired individuals because they are so easy to use and save so much time.
 That’s especially true for people with severe disabilities, such as blindness or paraplegia.

-WIth some thoughtful planning and proper execution, you can make life much richer for both yourself and a mobility-impaired person in your life.
+With some thoughtful planning and proper execution, you can make life much richer for both yourself and a mobility-impaired person in your life.